 raspi-configand select Interfacing Options and enable SSH, then continue as described below.

 Host and Network Configuration with raspi-config

 - Note that raspi-config is a text application, even if you have a mouse connected you will not be able to use it.
 Use the cursor up/down arrows to step between selections, Enter to make a selection and Tab to move to other fields.

 - First you should change the default password, select that option and follow the instructions.

 - Next setup the network.
 Change the computer name (Hostname) to something other than the default of raspberrypi.

-- It is probably a good idea to reboot at this point (you will be given this option on leaving network setup in order to make sure those changes have taken.
+- It is probably a good idea to reboot at this point in order to make sure those changes

 - Having rebooted you should now be able to login with your new password, if connecting